Marusya82/Flickster/README.md

 The following **optional** features are implemented:

 * [x] User can **pull-to-refresh** popular stream to get the latest movies.
-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+Instead added a progress bar for an image that is loading using [Picasso ProgressBar].
+Progress bar size is scaling with image size. (https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#showing-progressbar-with-picasso)
 * [x] Improved the user interface through styling and coloring.

 The following **bonus** features are implemented: